Faham-from-nowhere/Mohammed_Faham-redrob-hybrid-search/Documentation.md

 - **System Telemetry:** Tracks global metrics like "Mean Pool Trust" and "Core Domain Elites" to prove the health and validity of the final Top 100 pool.

 ---
-*Generated for the Redrob Intelligent Candidate Discovery & Ranking Challenge.*

 ## 1. Why RRF instead of a weighted sum?